Akuku-Toru

 Akuku-Toru is a Local Government Area in Rivers State, Nigeria.
 Its headquarters are in the town of Abonnema.

 It has an area of 1,443 km^{2} and a population of 156,006 at the 2006 census.

+Climate/Geography

+The entire area of Akuku Toru Local Government Area is 4350 km^, of which more than 65% is submerged under water.
+The average temperature of the area is 25°C, and the humidity is 90%.
+There are two distinct seasons in the Akuku Toru local government area: the rainy season, which is marked by frequent and intense rainfall, and the dry season.